tdmckinn/tirellmckinnon.com/content/posts/01-13-2018/index.md

 I've had the pleasure of using Vue since early last year, and have also been a Typescript fan.
 In a previous project I used React with Typescript, and it was a seamless experience.
 With Vue I had somewhat stayed clear of combining them both, but as of Vue version 2.5 there has been some improvements with support.
 See [Upcoming TypeScript Changes in Vue 2.5
 ](https://medium.com/the-vue-point/upcoming-typescript-changes-in-vue-2-5-e9bd7e2ecf08) by Evan You.

 In this post I will assume you already have some experience with Vue and Typescript, so you've most likely bought into the why you should/could use the framework and tools together.
 If you would like to know why you should use Vue or Typescript, drop me a note in the comments for a follow up.
-My goal in this post is to guide you step by step into how to set up a project from scratch, using the vue-cli to end state with Typescript.
+My goal in this post is to guide you step by step on how to set up a project from scratch, using the vue-cli to end state a working Vue app integrated with Typescript.
 Also, I’ll cover some issues you might encounter.
 Some blog posts only show the best case scenario with everything working correctly out the gate, while my experience at times, has been the opposite.
 I'd like to add there are various starter typescript and Vue projects out there.
-Hopefully this will help you if this initially wasn’t your direction or if you are generally interested in the setup.
+Hopefully this guide will help you if this initially wasn’t your direction or if you are generally interested in the setup.

 ## Getting started now

-In order to get started you need the [vue-cli](https://github.com/vuejs/vue-cli), the use case is too scaffold Vue projects easily.
+In order to get started you need the [vue-cli](https://github.com/vuejs/vue-cli), the use case is to scaffold Vue projects easily.
 Using Vue templates is a way to specify the type of vue project that you want, and in this case, we are going to use the standard webpack template.
+The standard webpack template will scaffold a very simple Hello World app with webpack as the build system.

 One of the wonderful things about open source is that you can always check the latest branch of a prospective library you want to use.
 In the future release of the vue-cli issues and setup steps mentioned in the article may just go away.
 The Vue team is currently working on the next version and if you want to follow the discussion check that out here [vue-cli 3](https://github.com/vuejs/vue-cli/issues/589).

 ### First Step Project Scaffolding